Playbook Theme: Exit Intent

 Business Goal: Retention Implementation

 In the crowded e-commerce space, capturing and maintaining user attention is crucial to success.
 Typically, internet users toggle between multiple tabs, so keeping them free from distractions during the shopping journey can bring great rewards.
 Flashing tabs are attention-grabbing without being overbearing or invasive.
 A gentle reminder that the tab is still open, this strategy nudges users gently back to your site's tab if they've already added something to their cart, potentially preventing cart abandonment.

 We did it ourselves on the Dynamic Yield site and increased conversion (demo requests) by 15%!

 Step 1: Create a custom code campaign

 - Go to Site Personalization › New Campaign and click Custom Code.

-- Assign a Label to categorize the campaign and associate it with similar campaign types (e.g. Inactive Tab).
+- Assign a Label to categorize the campaign and associate it with similar campaign types (for example, Inactive Tab).
 You can later filter and search your entire campaign list based on Notes and Labels.

 All campaigns are comprised of 1-n experiences.
 Each experience can target different visitor segments.
-In this case, we will be creating 2 different experiences based on the Audience we are looking to target:
+In this case, we'll be creating 2 experiences based on the audiences we want to target:

 - Assign a Name to the experience.
-Use a name that clearly defines this experience (e.g. New User Promotion).
+Use a name that clearly defines this experience (for example, New User Promotion).

 - Define the targeting conditions: